apostrophecms/sanitize-html/README.md

 ## Changelog

+1.6.1: the string `'undefined'` (as opposed to `undefined`) is perfectly valid text and shouldn't be expressly converted to the empty string.

 1.6.0: added `textFilter` option.
 Thanks to Csaba Palfi.

 1.5.3: do not escape special characters inside a script or style element, if they are allowed.
 This is consistent with the way browsers parse them; nothing closes them except the appropriate closing tag for the entire element.
 Of course, this only comes into play if you actually choose to allow those tags.
 Thanks to aletorrado.